Blockchain technology and its fundamental structure

 One of the main challenges is the high energy consumption of certain consensus mechanisms such as proof of work, which generate environmental impact.

-Finally, the lack of clear regulation In many countries, this creates legal uncertainty and hinders the formal integration of blockchain into traditional economic systems.
+Finally, the lack of clear regulation in many countries it generates legal uncertainty and makes it difficult to formally integrate blockchain into traditional economic systems.

 Overcoming these challenges is vital for technology to reach its potential and achieve sustainable and responsible global adoption.